The-Portal-Bot/Portal/docs/README.md

   2. **[Attributes](https://portal-bot.xyz/docs/interpreter/objects/attributes/description)**, are mutable options that can be manipulated by whomever has clearance.
   3. **[Pipes](https://portal-bot.xyz/docs/interpreter/objects/pipes/description)**, are mini functions you can pass text variables or attributes to, that manipulate their outcome.
   4. **[Structures](https://portal-bot.xyz/docs/interpreter/objects/structures/description)**, are conditional flow manipulators.

+## Changelog

+- With discord.js 14 Portal moves to slash commands!

 ## More